-Power supply for the heat pump from the breaker panel is supplied to the unit via concentric 1.093" / 0.875" knockouts.
+Power supply for the heat pump from the breaker panel is supplied to the RS-series compressor unit via concentric 1.093" / 0.875" knockouts.
+This powers both the RS and air handler units (unlike in previous RS revisions where the air handler was powered from its own breaker).

 There are also several 7/8" knockouts and a 1/2" opening with plastic grommet (grommet hole is 3/8") for connections to the air thermostat and outdoor loop circulators.

 A schematic diagram (SCH) and electrical box layout diagram (ELB) can be found on the electrical box cover of the unit as well as in the Model Specific Information chapter of this manual.
-The Electrical Tables in the Model Specific Information chapter contain information about the wire and breaker size.
+Electrical Tables in the Model Specific Information chapter contain information about the wire and breaker size.

-IMPORTANT NOTE: A properly qualified electrician should be retained for all connections to the heat pump and associated controls.
+NOTE: A properly qualified electrician should be retained for all connections to the heat pump and associated controls.
 The connections to the unit MUST CONFORM TO LOCAL CODES.